 The use of such punishing and confrontational methods seems to have grown from the presumption that canine misbehavior or aggression is rooted in the dog’s attempt to express social dominance over its owner, and this has been triggered by a lack of assertiveness or authority on the part of that owner.
 Advocates of such theories suggest that dog owners need to establish themselves as the ‘‘alpha’’ or ‘‘pack leader," using physical manipulations, threat, and intimidation in order to do so.
 The application of force is supposed to compel the dog into adopting a less challenging, more compliant, subordinate attitude.
-These ideas persist even though research has suggested that such beliefs based upon data collected on the behavior of wolves in packs is likely wrong (click here for an example).
+These ideas persist even though research has suggested that such beliefs based upon data collected on the behavior of wolves in packs are likely wrong ( click here for an example ).

 You might ask what relevance a study on human children has to do with our understanding of dog behavior.
-There is a lot of evidence which suggests that the mind of a dog is roughly equivalent to the mind of a human 2 to 3-year-old child (click here for an example).
+There is a lot of evidence that suggests that the mind of a dog is roughly equivalent to the mind of a human 2- to 3-year-old child ( click here for an example ).
 That alone would suggest that we might learn more about dogs by studying the psychology of young humans, much the same way that psychologists extrapolate findings from animal research to predict the behavior of people.
-However, in this case we are also assisted by the fact that there is a relevant piece of research which reaches much the same conclusion about the effects of punishment on dogs.
+However, in this case we are also assisted by the fact that there is a relevant piece of research that reaches much the same conclusion about the effects of punishment on dogs.